Online shoppers are clear with their order delivery expectations.

 For example, let’s say a small business spends $100,000 in a year on marketing and sales.
 2000 new customers buy its products during the year.

 The CAC of this business can be arrived at by dividing 100,000 by 2000.
-The answer is 50, which means this small business spends $50 in marketing and sales costs to acquire each new customer during the year.
+The answer is 50, which means this small business spent $50 in marketing and sales costs to acquire each new customer during the year.

 Customer Retention Rate (CRR) lets you know what percentage of customers still shop with you at the end of a period compared to at the beginning of it.
+The importance of customer retention cannot be overstated.

 Loyal customers are worth up to 10 times as much as the value of their first purchase.

-Calculating CRR requires a few data points.
-These data points:
+Calculating CRR requires these data points:

 - The number of new customers acquired during a particular period (N)